Adiabatic theory for the area-constrained Willmore flow: The Abstract Lyapunov-Schmidt map

 In the context of this paper, the family of maps involved is $F(\cdot, r,z):H^k\to H^{k-4}$, defined in \defnref{defn2}.
 These maps are parametrized by the manifold $M'$.
-The projection $P$ is defined as the orthogonal projection onto the subspace $\spn\Set{1,y^1,y^2,y^3}\subset H^k$, and the vector $u_0$ is the zero function in $H^k$.
+The projection $P$ is defined as the orthogonal projection onto the subspace $\spn\Set{1,y^1,y^2,y^3}\subset H^k$.
+The vector $u_0$ is the zero function in $H^k$, which, through $\theta$ given in \eqref{3}, corresponds to a large coordinate sphere.